bfulton/regex-trigram-js/README.md

 from Go to JavaScript.
 Since JavaScript doesn't have an equivalent to Go's [`regexp/syntax`](http://golang.org/pkg/regexp/syntax/), we also use [PEG.js](http://pegjs.majda.cz/) to introduce a simplified regular expression grammar to obtain parse trees for a subset of valid [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) patterns.

-The goal of this work is to enable JS clients an effective way to query Trigram indexes for candidate documents.
+The goal is to query trigram indexes from JS clients.

 Usage
 -----